indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 ![Screenshot of my IDE][ide]

-In this post I'm going to cover Unicode escapes in Java.
-By the end you will understand what caused the error in the first place.

-## What are *unicode escapes*?

-Let's start from the beginning.
-Unicode escapes are used to represent Unicode symbols with only ASCII characters.
-This will come in handy when you need to insert a character that cannot be represented in the source file's character set.
-According to [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 of JLS") a *unicode escape* consists of a backslash character (\\) followed by one or more 'u' characters and four hexadecimal digits.

-{% highlight bash %}
-UnicodeEscape:
-    \ UnicodeMarker HexDigit HexDigit HexDigit HexDigit

-UnicodeMarker:
-    u
-    UnicodeMarker u
-{% endhighlight %}

-So for example `\u000A` will be treated as a line feed.
-Looking back at the second code example in this post, a Unicode escape representing the line feed was used inside a comment.
-You can view a list of Unicode characters from [here](http://unicode-table.com/en/).

 ## What caused the error?

 To get a better understanding of what is going on, we need to look at [section 3.2 of the Java Language Specification - Lexical Translations](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.2 "Section 3.2 Lexical Translations").
 I cannot speak for all compilers that have ever existed but usually the first job of a compiler is to take the source code of a program, treat it as a sequence of characters and produce a sequence of tokens.

-A token is something that has a meaning in the context of the language.
+A *token* is something that has a meaning in the context of the language.
 For example in Java it can be a [reserved word](https://en.wikipedia.org/wiki/Reserved_word "Wikipedia page for reserved words") (`public`, `class` or `interface`), an [operator](https://en.wikipedia.org/wiki/Operator_(computer_programming) "Wikipedia page for operators") (`+`, `>>`) or a [literal](https://en.wikipedia.org/wiki/Literal_(computer_programming) "Wikipedia page for literals") (a notation for representing a fixed value).
-The process of generating tokens from a sequence of characters is called [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis "Wikipedia page for lexical analysis") (or lexical translation as it is called in the Oracle docs) and the program that performs that is called a *lexer* or a *tokenizer*.
+The process of generating tokens from a sequence of characters is called [*lexical analysis*](https://en.wikipedia.org/wiki/Lexical_analysis "Wikipedia page for lexical analysis") (or *lexical translation* as it is called in the Oracle docs) and the program that performs that is called a *lexer* or a *tokenizer*.

 The [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.2 "Section 3.2 Lexical Translations") says that lexical translation is performed in the following 3 steps, where each step is applied to the result of the previous step: